Formula to Calculate Price Elasticity of Demand

 In case the quantity demanded fluctuates a lot when prices vary a little, then the product is said to be elastic.
 This often happens in the case of products or services which has many alternatives and as such the consumers relatively price sensitive.
 In such a scenario either the business will be careful in setting the price or target a different market where the fluctuation is low.

-Price Elasticity of Demand Formula in Excel (with excel template)
+Price Elasticity of Demand in Excel (with excel template)

-Now let us take the case mentioned in Price Elasticity of Demand Formula Example #3 to illustrate the same in excel template below.
+Now let us take the case mentioned in price elasticity of demand example #3 to illustrate the same in the excel template below.
 The table gives a snapshot of the monthly variation in price and consumption of a family of four for the period of January 2014 to October 2014 and calculates the monthly price elasticity of demand.

-So the Calculation of Monthly Price Elasticity of Demand Equation will be-
+So the Calculation of Monthly Price Elasticity of Demand will be-